 - Avalanche Training Center

-On and around the Titlis there are 4 official hiking trails and 20 official mountain trails, varying in duration from one to just under nine hours.
-This overview map will help you to choose.
+On and around Mount Titlis there are 4 official hiking trails and 20 official mountain trails, varying in duration from one to just under nine hours.

 Easy hike from Engelberg train station - waterfall

 From the train station the trail leads along the spa park to the monastery.
 From there along the cemetery, over the Klostermatte to St. Anna and after the bridge along the Schweizerhausstrasse to the waterfall.
 After the waterfall the path goes to the valley station of the Fürenalp cable car.
 A free sports bus takes hikers back to the village.
 Otherwise, it goes on the Professorenweg back to the train station.
 This tour is also good to walk in winter.

 - 4.8 km